bixbydevelopers/capsule-samples-collection/dialog-affirmation/README.md

 </p>

 This capsule demonstrates how to add dialog variation in the form of affirmations at the beginning of sentences.
 This variation spices up the dialogs and makes Bixby sound more natural.
-It is best suited for use cases where the user asks Bixby to "do something".
+Using dialog variation/randomizing dialog is a best practice voice user experience design.

 ## Usage